 - You will receive an email from NHSI confirming your application has been received along with next step instructions on how to complete your application.
 You should receive this confirmation email within 1-3 business days of submission.

-- Submit the supplemental materials required to complete your application which include your debate record and current high school transcript**.
+- Submit the supplemental materials required to complete your application which may include a letter of recommendation, your debate record, and current high school transcript.
 Further details will be included in your confirmation email.